risabsank/self-healing-architecture/README.md

 ### Incident Agent

 The incident agent is a state machine, not an open-ended chatbot.
-It moves through explicit phases:
+It moves through explicit states:

 ```text
 detect_failure